clarenceb/vscode-copilot-demo/TASKS.md

 Implement a test case recommended by Copilot (e.g. handling empty conversation string gracefully).

 ## Tasks to be completed by the Tester Persona

+As a tester on the team, you’ll be leading the development and testing of a new feature on the Claims API.
+You’ll work closely with a developer to implement necessary changes in the Claims API to ensure your acceptance tests pass.

+**Note:**

+* Make sure [this file](TASKS.md) is not open in VSCode when performing the tasks so that GitHub Copilot is not influenced by what’s in the file.

 ### TASK-TESTER-1: Cucumber/Ruby - Create a feature for the new Claims API process endpoint